CME Bitcoin Futures: Hedge Fund Short Squeeze Paves Potential Path to $85K

 Q4: Is the CME Bitcoin futures market different from crypto exchanges?

 Yes.
 The CME is a traditional, regulated financial exchange subject to U.S. oversight.
 Its participants are primarily large institutions.
-Crypto-native exchanges (like Binance or Bybit) offer perpetual swap contracts often with higher leverage and cater to a global mix of retail and institutional traders under different regulatory frameworks.
+Crypto-native exchanges (like Binance or Bybit) offer perpetual swap contracts often with higher utilize and cater to a global mix of retail and institutional traders under different regulatory frameworks.

 Q5: Does this data guarantee Bitcoin will reach $85,000?